 Machine learning is a rapidly developing field within computer science.
 It is the study of algorithms that learn from data and experience.

-Below is a list of degree planning documents that are commonly used by students in the Computer Science department.
+Below are degree planning documents that are commonly used by students in the Computer Science department.
 If you have any questions, please do not hesitate to e-mail ugrad [at] cs [dot] umd [dot] edu.